wp-plugins/csv-2-post/readme.txt

     * Panel help button function renamed to csv2post_panel_support_buttons() and the div wrapping the function is now inside this function to prevent the div being used when no buttons are in use
     * CSS inside panels has been changed to reduce empty space and make more use of the page, important on screens with many panels or wide tables inside panels
     * csv2post_load_arrays.php deleted, contents moved to csv2post.php
-* Top User Requests
-    * Target Completion: March 20th 2013
-    * Option required to load tab screens with Ajax (will make it an option for the sake of beta testing)
-    * Better encoding functions (some of the work already done)
-    * Training system: start with Easy Configuration Questions then go through all minimum required screens to create posts
-    * URL Import (beta features only)